imprisonedmind/skuld/README.md

 # Skuld (MVP)

 Skuld is a local CLI that correlates your development activity (WakaTime + Git) to Jira issues and posts accurate worklogs and comments.
-It runs locally, is MCP‑friendly (optional), and uses Jira REST.
+It runs locally and uses Jira REST.

 - Branch‑based attribution: allocates WakaTime time to issues by matching keys in branch names
 - Ownership filter: only issues assigned to you (verified via Jira /myself)